Skip to main content

 Official Cuba immigration portal: https://www.cubaminrex.cu/en/consular-services

-Cuba embassy or consulate for your country: https://www.cubaminrex.cu
+Cuba embassy or consulate in your country: https://www.cubaminrex.cu

 Frequently Asked Questions

-How much does a Cuba Work Visa cost in 2026?
+How long does it take to get a Cuba Work Visa in 2026?

 The government application fee for a Cuba Work Visa is CUP 150.
-Including biometric enrollment (CUP 23), medical examination (CUP 68), document translation, courier fees, and visa facilitation service, the total estimated cost is CUP 330 - 420.
-Immigration consultant fees (optional) can add CUP 300 - 600 more.
-All government fees are non-refundable.
+Including biometric enrollment (CUP 23), medical examination (CUP 68), document translation, courier fees, and visa facilitation service charges, the total estimated cost is CUP 330 - CUP 420.
+Immigration consultant fees (optional) can add CUP 300 - CUP 600 more.
+All government fees are non-refundable, even if your application is refused.

 Can I work while on a Cuba Work Visa visa?